natanfudge/HardCraft/ideas.md

   - If no path exists, and a tunnel may be made to reach the player, mobs will break blocks along the way to get to the player.
   - If no path exists and no tunnel may be made, mobs will break blocks that support the player - destroying sky bases.
   - Mobs may be dumb - and destroy anything no matter how strong the block is - or be smart and find the weakest blocks to destroy to get to the player.
+  - Mobs may have a bigger step height.

+## Push balance
+- Since mobs don't break blocks from far away, pushing them would be too strong.
+So everything that involves pushing is nerfed.
+- Liquids have only a small effect on mobs and they can all swim.
+- Pistons have a limited amount of uses
+-